 18. All About My Mother (1999)

-“All About My Mother” won the Oscar for Best Foreign Language film in 1999 and it’s one of my favourite Almodóvar films.
+“All About My Mother” won the Oscar for Best Foreign Language Film in 1999, and it’s one of my favorite Almodóvar films.
 He manages to always show us a different perspective, making watching a film of his a delight (whatever the subject).
 His irreverence and passion always come across in every film.
 This one tells the story of a grieving mother looking for her transvestite ex-husband to inform him about their teenage son’s death but involves much more than that.
 Also, I have to mention that Cecilia Roth and Penelope Cruz have dazzling performances.

 Read More: Best Filipino Movies of All Time